brwilary23/brwilary23/README.md

 - **National Center for Women & Information Technology Aspirations in Computing Rising Star Award (2020)**

 <strong>Coursework and Projects</strong>
-This semester, I will be working on creating various project using Visual Studio Code and Starlight!
 <ol>
   <li>Project 1</li>
   <li>Project 2</li>